treangenlab/komb/README.md

 ### **Please go through the [KOMB Gitlab Wiki](https://gitlab.com/treangenlab/komb/-/wikis/0.-Contents) for more information and documentation on KOMB.**

+#### Validation experiments on randome genome backbones can be reproduced by running the code in the branch [biorxiv2020](https://gitlab.com/treangenlab/komb/-/tree/biorxiv2020) which contains the same algorithm but different unitig filtering options.

 ## KOMB installation

 KOMB can be installed through source or bioconda (recommended).
 Please refer to the wiki for additional instructions.
 Both installations should take less than 5 minutes.
 KOMB has been tested on OSX and Linux.
 We also recommend installing komb in a seperate conda environment in your system as follows: